cultural-impact-of-warfare

 The Rise of Cavalry and Mounted Warfare

 Cavalry became the decisive arm in many battles.
 At the Battle of Taginae (552 CE), the Ostrogothic king Totila attempted a frontal cavalry charge against the Byzantine army of Narses, only to be outflanked by Roman archers.
 Nonetheless, the growing reliance on mounted warriors signaled a new direction.
-The adoption of stirrups (first appearing among Avars and transmitted through the steppes) may have reached some Germanic groups by the late 6th century, though clear evidence for their use among the Lombards or Franks is debated.
+The adoption of stirrups—first appearing among Avars and transmitted through the steppes—may have reached some Germanic groups by the late 6th century, though clear evidence for their use among the Lombards or Franks is debated.
 What is certain is that the medieval knight, encased in chainmail, wielding a lance, and riding a trained warhorse, had its roots in this Late Antique Germanic transformation.

 Fortification and Siege Warfare

 By the 6th century, Germanic kings actively built their own fortifications.
-The Lombards constructed hilltop strongholds (castra) in Italy, while the Franks erected palisaded enclosures known as burgi.
+The Lombards constructed hilltop strongholds in Italy, while the Franks erected palisaded enclosures known as burgi.
 These earth-and-timber fortifications, though cruder than Roman stone walls, represented a deliberate adoption of siegecraft.
 Defensive tactics also evolved: Germanic armies learned to use fortified camps, entrenchments, and flanking obstacles.
-The shift from purely offensive raiding to positional warfare was one of the most profound changes in the period.
+The shift from purely offensive raiding to positional warfare was one of the most profound changes of the period.

 The Role of the Sea and Riverine Warfare